Tara Moore: 2014–2015

 In 2014, Moore made her debut for the British Fed Cup team in the ninth/tenth placed playoff against Austria, and won her first singles rubber.

 She impressively saw off Tamira Paszek, a former top-30 player.
 She also played in Wimbledon as a wildcard but lost in the first round to former Wimbledon finalist Vera Zvonareva in a match that spanned two days.
 Moore failed to build on her Wimbledon performance on her return to ITF Circuit play, as she won just three singles matches in the rest of the year.
 She saw her ranking slip outside the top 250 in the world as a consequence.

 Her poor form continued in 2015.
 Playing solely at ITF level, Moore's best result was reaching the semifinals of a $10k tournament in Antalya and a $15k event in Loughborough.
 This was the first year since 2009 that she had failed to make a singles tournament final.
 She had more success in doubles, reaching three finals and winning the event Antalya in partnership with Cornelia Lister.

-First WTA Tour doubles final
+2016–2019: First WTA Tour doubles final

 Moore's 2016 campaign got off to a bright start, as she won her first tournament of the year, a $10k event in Antalya, beating Anne Schaefer in the final.
 Following this, Moore and semi-regular doubles partner Conny Perrin played the WTA Tour event in Rio de Janeiro.
 This was her first WTA event in over two years.
 Entering would prove a wise choice as Moore and Perrin reached their first ever WTA Tour final, after a run that included a quarterfinal victory over second seeds Marina Erakovic and Sílvia Soler Espinosa.
 They were beaten by fourth seeds, Verónica Cepede Royg and María Irigoyen, in the title match.

-In April 2019, in a match against Jessika Ponchet, Moore was trailing 0–6, 0–5 and facing match point, but made a comeback to win 0–6, 7–6, 6–3.
+In April 2019, at a ITF World Tour event in Sunderland against Jessika Ponchet, Moore was trailing 0–6, 0–5 and facing match point, but made a comeback to win 0–6, 7–6, 6–3.

+2024–2025: Return to tennis, doping ban

+Moore returned to competitive tennis for the first time after her suspension was lifted when she teamed up with Annali Olivelle to win an ITF World Tour first-round match against Melania Delai and Francesca Pace in Sardinia on 30 April 2024.

+Partnering with Sarah Beth Grey, she reached her first final since her comeback at the grass-court Surbiton Trophy on 7 June but lost out 6–1, 6–1 to Emina Bektas and Aleksandra Krunic.

+On 15 July 2025, Moore was suspended until December 2027 for an anti-doping rule violation from 2022, despite being cleared by an independent tribunal 18 months before.